cloudwego/hertz-examples/README.md

 - [client/middleware:](client/middleware) Example of using hertz client middleware
 - [client/streaming_read:](client/streaming_read) Example of streaming read response using hertz client
 - [client/forward_proxy:](client/forward_proxy) Example of configuring a forward proxy using hertz client
+- [trailer:](trailer) Example of sending a request with trailer using hertz client

 ## Hz